History of Saint Peter Lutheran Church, Deshler, Nebraska

 Anniversary Celebration Day, September 15, 2013

-Deshler Lutheran School currently has an enrollment of 49 students with five teachers.
+Deshler Lutheran School currently has an enrollment of 60 students with five teachers.
 The Association includes the congregations of St. Peter and Trinity.
-However, students from other LCMS churches and area churches are enrolled.
-The staff as we begin the 2013-2014 school year is Mr. David Beikmann, principal and teacher of grades 7-8; Mrs. Michelle Prince, grades 5-6; Mrs. Pamela Werner, grades 3-4, Mrs. Betty Messing, grades 1-2; and Mrs. Linda Peters, Kindergarten.
+Students from other LCMS and area churches are also enrolled.